julionc/stitchlabs/README.md

 You have to generate the Stitch Labs Token.
 You have an option to generate using the Postman method describing in the document.
-See `Stitch Labs Public API Overview - Authentication.pdf`
+See `Stitch Labs Public API Overview - Authentication.pdf` for detail.

 ## Usage